Regime information for Bullingdon Prison

 - ICT skills - This course will equip students with the basic range of skills necessary to meet the demands of the modern workplace.
 It consists of: CLAIT Level 1 - Word Processing and File Management, Spreadsheets and Graphs, Databases, Desk Top Publishing, Presentation Graphics, Computer Art.
 CLAIT Plus Level 2 – Word Processing and Integration, Spreadsheets and Graphs, Databases, Desktop Publishing, Presentation Graphics, Computer Art.
 Certificates available: OCR Level 1 Certificate/Diploma for IT Users (CLAIT), OCR Level 2 Certificate/Diploma for IT users (CLAIT Plus)

 - Barbering – Prisoners learn the basic techniques of barbering including cutting, trimming, clippering, Health & Safety requirements.
 Frequently they are also employed as wing barbers.
-This course leads to OCN accreditation
+This course leads to a City and Guilds qualification.

-- Music – Prisoners can learn to play guitar, keyboards, drums.
+- Music – Prisoners can learn to play guitar, keyboards, and drums.
 Additionally there are music technology courses which allow composition and song writing.
-All courses lead to OCN accreditation
+All courses lead to NCFE accreditation

 - Cookery – Prisoners can learn the basic of cookery which will then lead them to further vocational development either within the prison or by attending further education upon release.

 - Hospitality- This course will enable prisoners to gain insight into the catering and hospitality industry with an emphasis on the restaurant/bar and hotel industries, this course leads to a Level 1 qualification.

 - Health and Wellbeing- consists of 4 modules, Personal Development, Introduction to Healthy Lifestyle, Interpersonal

 - Skills and Nutrition Performance and Healthy Eating.
 This course leads to a Level 1 qualification.